ndcbe/data-and-computing/fall2023/project.md

 * Draw a strong connection to linear algebra
 * Perform regression in Python instead of Excel in [](../notebooks/contrib/McCabe-Thiele.ipynb)

-Alternately, a team may decide to contribute a new notebook to the class website.
+Alternately, a team of 2 students may decide to contribute a new notebook to the class website.
 This may be either a new example (hint: look to a textbook for inspiration) or an explanation of an advanced topics.
 Here are some advanced topics to consider:
 * QR factorization
 * Line search or trust regions for globalization of Newton's method
 * Finite volume or finite element discretization methods
-* Shooting for boundary value problems
+* Shooting methods for boundary value problems

 For each topic, Prof. Dowling can provide a recommended textbook chapter to use a basis for the contributed notebook.